 - Sharpness lets you control how the line is used.
 Soft for grading areas and sharp for curbs and walls.
 Sharp and texture boundary is for material sections.

-This is one of those commands that can have additional benefit after the initial command is executed.
+This is one of those commands in Trimble Business Center that can have additional benefit after the initial command is executed.

 - The normal attributes for what will become a 3D linestring.